Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

 We show that almost all extensions of the VOAs $\cV(\fg,k)$ are simple-current extensions.
-By an \textit{exotic extension} of $\cV(\fg,k)$ we mean one which is not a simple-current one.
-As we shall see, a relatively common source of exotic extensions are those of Lie type, where $\cV^e$ is also an affine Lie algebra VOA -- an example is $\cV(A_1,10)\subset\cV(C_2,1)$.
-These are well-understood.
+By an \textit{exceptional extension} of $\cV(\fg,k)$ we mean one which is not a simple-current one.
+As we shall see, a relatively common source of exceptional extensions are those of Lie type, where $\cV^e$ is also an affine Lie algebra VOA -- an example is $\cV(A_1,10)\subset\cV(C_2,1)$.
+These are also well-understood.

 There is a contravariant metaphor between finite groups and rational VOAs, where quotients of groups correspond to extensions of VOAs.
 In this metaphor, the results of this paper are analogous to the foundational group theoretic result that given a finite group of Lie type, e.g.\ $SL_n(\bbF_q)$, the quotient by the centre is almost always simple.
 The level corresponds to the finite field, and the simple-currents to the centre.
 Our result is analogous: after extending $\cV(\fg,k)$ by simple-currents, the resulting VOA is almost always \textit{completely anisotropic} (i.e.\ cannot be further extended).